jspsych/jsPsych/docs/overview/events.md

 ## on_timeline_start

 The `on_timeline_start` callback can be declared in a timeline node.
-The callback will be triggered when the timeline starts during the experiment, including when `timeline_variables`, `loop_function`, or `sample` options are used.
+The callback will be triggered when the timeline starts during the experiment.
 If a `conditional_function` is used, then the conditional function will execute first, and the `on_timeline_start` function will only execute if the conditional function returns `true`.
-If the `repetitions` option is used, this function will be triggered at the start of every repetition.
+The event is triggered once, even if the timeline has a `loop_function` or `repetitions`.

 ```javascript
 var procedure = {